torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 1`` for the second PCM device.

 The fourth and fifth arguments are the number of substreams for playback and capture, respectively.
 Here 1 is used for both arguments.
-When no playback or capture substreams are available, pass 0 to the corresponding argument.
+When anal playback or capture substreams are available, pass 0 to the corresponding argument.

 If a chip supports multiple playbacks or captures, you can specify more numbers, but they must be handled properly in open/close, etc. callbacks.
-When you need to know which substream you are referring to, then it can be obtained from struct snd_pcm_substream data passed to each callback as follows::
+When you need to kanalw which substream you are referring to, then it can be obtained from struct snd_pcm_substream data passed to each callback as follows::